djalbat/the-foundations-of-symbolic-reasoning/README.md

 4. What is meaning?
 5. What is a number?

-By asking what is meaning I mean that if I were to say to you that I did not understand what you meant, what would I be trying to get across?
-And never mind just what is a number.
-I could ask what is a natural number, or a real number.
-The reason why claiming to have answers to these questions and indeed others like them may seem almost maniacal is their general or sometimes arguably metaphysical nature.
+No doubt the reason why claiming to have answers to these questions and many others like them may seem almost maniacal is their general or even metaphysical nature.
-For example, asking what is logic.
+For example, what about my claim that I know what logic is.
-You might counter that I might just as well ask what is art.
 No two logicians will agree on a preicse definition of logic after all, and yet here I am claiming that I know precisely what it is!

-I will get out of this conundrum by way of an example.
+Let me wriggle out of this by way of an example.
 Consider the question of what is justice.
-There is a branch of philosophy concerned with this question, namely ethics, just as there is a branch of philosophy concerned with the question of what is art, namely aesthetics.
+There is a branch of philosophy concerned with this question, namely ethics.
 But let us move away from philosophising for a moment and look at the question of what is justice from a more practical standpoint.

 Whatever country you live in will have various laws, persons, institutions, etc that constitute its justice system.